santhoshjanan/100daysOfCode/README.md

 Again, HackerRank day.
 The reason, I have turned to HackerRank these days is, I feel, I need to strengthen my fundamentals.
 And found the exercises in HackerRank best fit for flexing my Javascript muscles.

 Today I earned Two stars in Problem Solving, with Javascript.

+## Day 16 - 14-Apr-2020

+For a change, I was on Codewars today.
+Earned almoat 100 points and reached 6kyū.